BewareTheHooks/grim-docs/docs/import-single-record.md

 comments: true
 ---

-# How to Add and Edit a Single Base Game item or character
+# How to Add and Edit a Single Base Game Item or Character

 For my example I am going to import an NPC called Captain John Bourbon